 It has been a while since we witnessed the bombs drop and sojourned through the aftermath in Fallout 4’s Boston, and it’s fair to say that few were left satisfied by Bethesda’s foray into multiplayer with Fallout 76, which was devoid of human NPCs, traditional questing, and basically all the things we’ve come to love about the series.
-Naturally then, we’re already itching to play Fallout 5 – unless that’s that pesky radroach bite.
+Naturally then, we’re already itching to play Fallout 5 – unless that’s that pesky Radroach bite.
 No, we’re pretty sure it’s excitement.

-Numbered releases in the series can be many years apart, so we could be waiting some years before we can pick at the remains of another Fallout 5 location.
+Numbered releases in the Fallout series can be half a decade apart, so we could be waiting a long time before we can pick at the remains of a new Fallout location.
 So, for the moment, we’ll have to be satisfied with rumours and hearsay: there is little in terms of Fallout 5 news.
-Our vault-raiding and mutant-splattering senses still tingle, however, and that’s not because of the radiation.
+We’ve compiled all the Fallout 5 information that’s currently out there below, along with our Fallout 5 wishlist.

 Fallout 5 release date

 Fallout 5 news is thin on the ground, but we do know that Bethesda thinks carefully about adding multiplayer to each of its major releases.
 Speaking to Mashable in 2015, series director Todd Howard said: “Believe it or not, every time we do a game we design a multiplayer mode just to see what we could do.”
 Fallout was a purely single-player series before the release of Fallout 76, and that didn’t exactly go down well with fans, so expect Fallout 5 to feature a lot more single-player content than 76 when it does eventually release.

 Ever since a trademark application for ‘Fallout New Orleans’ was filed to the EU Intellectual Property Office in 2016, rumours of a Deep South addition to the series have been swirling.
 We have visited swampy environments before in Fallout 3’s DLC, Point Lookout, and Far Harbor in Fallout 4, so take this rumour with a pinch of salt.